Coupa requires API keys for users to authenticate and securely send API requests to your Coupa instance. Each API key is unique.

 Enabling permissions gives the administrator exacting control over each API in Coupa.
 Leaving this unselected grants use to all Coupa APIs, meaning it is probably better to leave it blank only when connecting to systems in your infrastructure.

-None of the SIM API are enabled by default if you deselect this setting.
-If you need to enable any SIM APIs, you must select Enable Permissions and then explicitly select the permissions you want to grant.
+None of the SIM or Supplier Risk APIs are enabled by default if you deselect this setting.
+If you need to enable any these, you must select Enable Permissions and then explicitly select the permissions you want to grant.